View Kenneth Beckcom's Obituary on heralddemocrat.com and share memories

 |

-A celebration of life will be held at 5 p.m.
-Tuesday at Dannel Funeral Home in Sherman.
-Pastor Rob Shepherd of East Sherman Baptist Church in Sherman will officiate.
-There will be a reception following the celebration at the funeral home.
+Kenneth is survived by his daughters, Kara and Madi Beckcom; son, Jordan Bailey; former wife, Michelle Beckcom; father, Fenton Kentwood Beckcom; mother, Meredith Beckcom; brother and sister-in-law, Hunter & Amanda Beckcom; beloved niece, Misty Sterenchock.

-Mr. Beckcom is survived by his father, Ken Beckcom and daughters Madi and Kara Beckcom.
+Honorary pallbearers will be: Hunter Beckcom, Jordan Bailey, James Cummings, Aaron Craig, Tristan Barnes, and Scott Barnes.

-In lieu of flowers, donations may be made to East Sherman Baptist Church building fund.
+Memorial contribution may be made in the name of Kenneth Richard Beckcom to East Sherman Baptist Church building fund.